Baker urges residents to get COVID vaccine when eligible after receiving first dose

 “That’s one of the reason that we are working as fast as we are to get shots into the arms of everyone who wants to get vaccinated,” Baker said.

-The federal government this week directly allocated 385,000 doses to community health centers, the retail pharmacy program, and community vaccination centers, in addition to nearly 445,000 doses that were allocated directly to the Commonwealth’s mass vaccination sites, health systems and providers, regional collaboratives and local boards of health, mobile clinics, and the homebound program.
+Baker also announced the federal government this week directly allocated 385,000 doses to community health centers, the retail pharmacy program, and community vaccination centers, in addition to nearly 445,000 doses that were directly allocated to the Commonwealth’s mass vaccination sites, health systems and providers, regional collaboratives and local boards of health, mobile clinics, and the homebound program.

 The state allocation includes 198,000 first and second doses of Pfizer, 138,000 first and second doses of Moderna, and 109,000 doses of the single-shot Johnson and Johnson vaccine, according to Baker.